Luis Reyes (Mexican footballer)

-Luis Ricardo Reyes Moreno (born 3 April 1991), also known as El Hueso, is a Mexican professional footballer who plays as a left-back for Liga MX club Atlas.
+Luis Ricardo Reyes Moreno (born 3 April 1991), also known as El Hueso, is a Mexican professional footballer who plays as a left-back for Liga MX club Monterrey.

 Club career

 Atlas

 Reyes began his career at Atlas playing in their youth academy since 2008.
 After various loan spells to second and third tier teams in Mexico.
 Reyes made his first team debut in the first division with Atlas in a match against Toluca on 16 July 2016.
 After successful performances with the first team, he cemented his spot as a first-choice left-back, his performances during the Clausura 2017 season lead him to be included in the best XI of the league as well as a call-up to the national team.

 América

 On 18 May 2018, Reyes joined Club América.

 International career

 Reyes made his senior national team debut against Iceland on 8 February 2017, merely 7 months after playing in the third tier of Mexican football.
 Reyes was included in the final roster for those participating in the 2017 FIFA Confederations Cup held in Russia after only four appearances with the national team.
 After his participation in the Confederations Cup, he was also called to play in the 2017 CONCACAF Gold Cup.